Vendor comparisons · July 3, 2026 · 16 min read

 Chatbase rode the "train ChatGPT on your data" wave into a real product: upload documents or point it at your site, and you have a working AI agent embeddable anywhere, with AI Actions for calling external APIs and even voice and telephony on higher tiers.
 For a generic "answer questions about my content" bot, the speed from zero to live is genuinely impressive.

 The costs live in the details.
-Plans are metered in message credits, and the extras add up: additional agents billed separately, extra credits at a real price when you run dry, and — the one that surprises people — removing the "Powered by Chatbase" branding costs a meaningful monthly fee on its own (as of mid-2026; check their pricing page).
+Plans are metered in message credits ($0 free through $400/month Pro), and the extras add up: additional agents at $300/agent/year, extra credits at $40 per 1,000 when you run dry, and — the one that surprises people — removing the "Powered by Chatbase" branding costs $1,188/year on its own.
 It's also a horizontal tool: no native store integrations, so order lookups and product search mean building your own API actions.

 Best for: technical DIYers and small teams that want a custom-data bot fast and don't need commerce features out of the box.